Iacopo454/Iacopo-Recipes/README.md

 That should take a minute to build, once it's done, you'll see ‘Your app was successfully deployed.’
 Click ‘View’ to launch your new app:

+# Compatibility Testing

+## Browser Compatibility
+Tested on Chrome, Firefox and Safari.
+OS Compatibility.
+Tested on iOS and Windows 10.
+Tested for responsivness on Chrome DevTools.

 # Credits

 Tutorials